 - ACADEMIC EXCELLENCE SCHOLARSHIP: Business and economics majors who have accumulated 75 hours, 21 of which are in business and economics with at least 12 of the 21 hours completed at Missouri Western, and who have a minimum GPA of 3.0 with a 3.5 GPA in business and economics courses, are eligible to apply for this \$200-a-year scholarship.
 Applications are available February 1 through March 15.
-(Apply Business / Economics Dept) - BARRY J. GREENWALD ACCOUNTING MAJOR SCHOLARSHIPS : These scholarships provide \$200 each to two entering freshman accounting majors, one student graduating from Bishop LeBlond High School and one from any other Missouri high school.
+(Apply Business / Economics Dept) - BARRY J. GREENWALD ACCOUNTING MAJOR SCHOLARSHIPS: These scholarships provide \$200 each to two entering freshman accounting majors, one student graduating from Bishop LeBlond High School and one from any other Missouri high school.
 They should rank in the top ten percent of their graduating class.
+(Apply Business / Economics Dept) - JIMMY MUSALEK MEMORIAL SCHOLARSHIP: Awarded to a junior or senior accounting major with a grade-point average of 3.0 or higher.
+Recipient may be either a full- or part-time student.
+(Apply - Business Department.)

-(Apply Business / Economics Dept) - LISA & TIM BINGAMAN MEMORIAL SCHOLARSHIPS: Two \$300 memorial scholarships have been established for a male and female freshman student demonstrating need with interests in business or marketing.
-Candidates for these awards must be in the top 25% of their high school class and be residents of Buchanan county.
-(Apply - Business / Economics Dept) - NORTHWEST CHAPTER OF MISSOURI SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS SCHOLARSHIPS: Students who have good academic skills, show some financial need, are presently in the junior year and will be a senior the following fall, possess leadership qualities, and are enrolled in a four-year accounting program are eligible for this scholarship, to be presented each spring semester.
+- JUDITH HAUSMAN TEXTBOOK AWARD: This award for textbooks will be presented to either a junior or senior accounting major with a grade-point average of 3.0 or higher.
+Recipient may be a full- or part-time student.
+(Apply Business Department.) - LISA & TIM BINGAMAN MEMORIAL SCHOLARSHIPS: Two \$300 memorial scholarships have been established for a male and female freshman student demonstrating need with interests in business or marketing.
+Candidates for these awards must be in the top 25% of their high school class and be residents of Buchanan County.
+(Apply - Business / Economics Dept) - NORTHWEST CHAPTER OF MISSOURI SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS SCHOLARSHIPS: Students who have good academic skills, show some financial need, are pre sently in the junior year and will be a senior the following fall, possess leadership qualities, and are enrolled in a four-year accounting program are eligible for this scholarship, to be presented each spring semester.
 December application deadline.
-(Apply - Business / Economics Dept) - SUMNER, CARTER, HARDY and SIMPSON ACCOUNTING SCHOLARSHIP: A \$500 scholarship will be available annually to a junior or senior majoring in accounting with a cumulative GPA of 3.0 or higher.
-Awards will be based on recommendations from the Business/Economics Department.
-(Apply - Business / Economics Dept)
+(Apply Business / Economics Dept)